 Imagining the future and every potential challenge, set back or pain point can certainly be effective for HR managers, but if you’re not the person directly experiencing these scenarios, using this as your sole method of creating a journey map will be limiting.

-That’s where gathering real-time insights from your employees becomes useful.
+That’s where gathering feedback from your employees becomes useful.
 Continuing with the above example, if you offer your sales team the opportunity to share their feedback and insights on how they’re handling the current pandemic, the chances are that you’ll learn a fortune about the needs of your current and future employees.

 Employee journey mapping is different to personal development

 Employees’ career development is a topic that their specific team leader needs to work on with them, and not something that can be mapped out or prepared for in advance.
 Plans can be made and timelines can be discussed, but working on the career and personal development journey of an employee is a far more sensitive and targeted process that needs to be treated with its own unique approach.

 Journey mapping is in some ways opposite to personal development.
 It’s about showing your employees that you care about their overall experience at your organisation by shaping their journeys, so they experience little hindrance when trying to achieve their goals.

 If employee experience mapping is to be effective, it needs to be done in a way that anticipates employees’ every milestone (small or big), but still leaves room for them to write their own stories within that framework.